JoelMarin-upc/Projecte-2/README.md

 ---
 ## Known Issues

-- The dialog box is drawn on top of the pause menu when player is interacting with someone/something
+- The dialog box and its options are drawn on top of the pause menu when player is interacting with someone/something
+- Stats don't get saved by the save system
+- If a party member dies in battle, it comes back alive when exiting the dungeon
+- The lever is only visual for the moment, it has no other function

 ---